International Programmes 2025/2026

 Aerial view of Freie Universität Berlin © Bernd Wannenmacher

-Freie Universität Berlin is a leading research institution.
-It is one of the 13 German universities being funded through the German government’s Excellence Strategy and is part of the only University Consortium of Excellence, the Berlin University Alliance, which consists of four partners in Berlin: Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin, and Charité – Universitätsmedizin Berlin.
+As a leading research institution, Freie Universität Berlin has held the status of a University of Excellence awarded by the German government for almost 20 years.
+It is part of the only University Consortium of Excellence in Germany – the Berlin University Alliance – which includes four prestigious partners: Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin, and Charité – Universitätsmedizin Berlin.

-As an international university, Freie Universität Berlin has partnerships with numerous universities across the world and maintains offices in Beijing, Cairo, Eastern Europe (Tbilisi, Georgia), New Delhi, Moscow, and São Paulo.
-About 17 percent of the students come from abroad, as do 38 percent of the doctoral students.
+Freie Universität Berlin is highly international in its outlook.
+It maintains partnerships with numerous universities worldwide and operates liaison offices in Cairo, Eastern Europe (Tbilisi, Georgia), New Delhi, and São Paulo.
+Around 22 percent of students in undergraduate and graduate programmes come from abroad, as do 42 percent of doctoral candidates.
+Many lecturers and professors also have international backgrounds.
 At Freie Universität Berlin, you will meet people from all over the world.

 University location